-Our industry has at times received negative publicity and had some stigma associated with it that, if it were to become more prevalent, could cause our business to decline.
+Our industry has at times received negative publicity that, if it were to become more prevalent, could cause our business to decline.

 Both PEOs and staffing services companies periodically have been tarnished by negative publicity or scandals from poor business judgment or even outright fraud.
 If we or our industry face negative publicity, customers' confidence in the use of temporary personnel or co-employed workers may deteriorate, and they may be unwilling to enter into or continue our staffing or co-employment relationships.
 If a negative perception were to prevail, it would be more difficult for us to attract and retain customers.